Jenny-Jiani/Jenny-Jiani.github.io/introduction/how-to-guide/read-barcodes-with-different-colors.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader How-to Guides - Read Barcodes with Different Colours
+title: Dynamsoft Barcode Reader How-to Guides - Read Barcodes with Different Colors
-description: This page shows how to read barcodes with different colours.
 keywords: colour mode, colourful barcode, how-to guides
 needAutoGenerateSidebar: false
 ---

-# How-to Guides - Read Barcodes with Different Colours
+# How-to Guides - Read Barcodes with Different Colors

 Common barcodes are black and white.
 However, some barcodes could be in different colors such as the below left barcode.
 Also, in some cases, a QR code may appear with an image or a logo inside as shown below right.
 Dynamsoft can decode such special barcodes as well.